President of Artsakh: Requirements

 The Constitution of Artsakh requires that the president should be at least 35-years-old, being a citizen of only of the Republic of Artsakh for the preceding ten years and having resided permanently only in Artsakh at least preceding ten years.

 Term limits

-The president is elected in a five-year term and can be reelected only once.
+The president is elected for a five-year term and could be reelected only once.
+It was revealed, however, that the National Assembly of Artsakh had made an amendment to the constitution to extend Samvel Shahramanyan's term for one month, to "preserve the legal framework of the republic and safeguard the continuity of its institutions".